Whysrael/FinalProject_Group5Lopez_IT105/README.md

 # FinalProject_Group5Lopez_IT105
-A Text Based RPG Built in Python in partial fulfillment for the course DCSN02C - Computer Programming
+A Text Based RPG Built in Python submitted as part of the Final Requirements to the Subject – Computer Programming 1